fraguela/depspawn/README.md

 ## Data Dependent Spawn (DepSpawn) </p>

-A library for parallelizing applications by turing functions into tasks that automatically respect their data dependencies.
+A library for parallelizing applications by turning functions into tasks that automatically respect their data dependencies.

 All you need to do to execute in parallel a function `f(a, b, ...)` using DepSpawn is to rewrite the function call as `spawn(f, a, b, ...)`.
-Besides DepsSpawn will take care that the function is executed only when all its data dependencies are fulfilled, and it learns these dependencies automatically just by analyzing the type of the function formal parameters following this strategy:
+Besides it will take care that the function is executed only when all its data dependencies are fulfilled.
+DepSpawn learns these dependencies automatically by analyzing the type of the function formal parameters following this strategy:

  - Arguments passed by value are necessarily read-only, that is, only inputs to the function, as it cannot modify the original argument provided.